danialazmie/discord-texasjack/README.md

 ## Description

-This project is a simple project in implementeng a Chatbot in Discord using an LLM.
+This project is a simple project in implementing a Chatbot in Discord using an LLM.
 The Chatbot was designed to only have a few features:

 - History-aware chat
 - Vulgarity detection